shivam-taneja/shivam-taneja/README.md

 # 👋 Hey, I'm Shivam

-> “I write bugs so well they call it a feature.”

 > "Breaking prod so you don't have to"

 - building **[GraphMyself](https://graphmyself.com)** - your fragmented digital life, finally talking to each other